-The pigment responsible for giving us different colours on our body is termed as melanin.
+The pigment responsible for giving us different colours on our body is termed melanin.
 This is present in various parts of the body, including our skin, hair, and irises.
 Due to the effect of the hormones and the fluctuation in their levels, melanin production in the skin begins to increase.
 This usually is stronger in areas where melanin is already present in higher quantities, such as your areolas and your nipples.
-At times, the melanin production can go off the charts, resulting in any existing scars or freckles to get dark as well.
+Many women even call it black nipples during pregnancy.
+At times, melanin production can go off the charts, resulting in any existing scars or freckles getting dark as well.
 You might even observe some new dark patches forming on different areas of your body.

 Is This Darkening of Nipples Permanent?

 The darkening of nipples and areolas, along with other parts of your body, is primarily a result of over-pigmentation of melanin.
-Therefore, it is necessary that the melanin does not receive any more stimulation, in order to stop the darkening.
+Therefore, it is necessary that the melanin does not receive any more stimulation in order to stop the darkening.
 This means taking care of your skin when you step out into the sun.
 You might be a fan of skinny dipping or sunbathing in the nude, but it is important to keep your breasts covered if you don’t want them getting darker.
-Exposure to sun causes cells to produce even more melanin, to be able to protect the skin from UV radiation.
-Make use of sunscreen as well, to keep the skin healthy.
+Exposure to the sun causes cells to produce even more melanin to protect the skin from UV radiation.
+Make use of sunscreen as well to keep the skin healthy.